Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 The Act covers government departments, companies of all sizes, religious groups, schools, clubs and individuals.
 The Act uses the word “agency” as a general term to refer to any person or group that have to follow the rules.

 There are a few organisations and individuals that don’t have to follow the rules in the Privacy Act.
 Other rules govern how they manage personal information.
-Organisations and individuals that are exempt include:
+Organisations and individuals that are exempt include, for example:

 • the news media, when they’re involved in news activities (such as producing TV programmes, or publishing newspaper articles or letters to the editor).
 Complaints about the news media are made to the Broadcasting Standards Authority, the New Zealand Press Council or the courts.